Yoast/developer/docs/standards/development-setup.md

 **Note: The first option is preferable, as there's a lower chance of messing things up.**

 In your terminal, `cd` to the newly created `Yoast` directory.
-In there, you should locate the VVV directory and navigate to `<your VVV directory>/www/wordpress-default/public_html/wp-content/plugins` where you can clone the various plugin repositories.
+In there, you should locate the Docker directory and navigate to `<your docker directory>/plugins` where you can clone the various plugin repositories.

-## Setting up PHPUnit

-### Making it work with WordPress

-When developing, it's also necessary that you add and run tests before submitting a PR.
-To be able to do this, we use PHPUnit to create and run tests.
-Before being able to run PHPUnit, you'll have to configure a few things.

-First, you should edit your local `.zshrc` configuration file (via `vim ~/.zshrx` or a similar editor) and add the following lines:

-    export WP_PLUGIN_DIR="/dir/to/plugin/directory"
-    export WP_DEVELOP_DIR="/dir/to/wp/develop/directory"

-For example:

-    "/your-VVV-directory/wordpress-default/public_html/wp-content/plugins"
-    "/your-VVV-directory/wordpress-develop/public_html/"

-**Note: Make sure to reload your terminal once you've added the above lines.**

-The `WP_DEVELOP_DIR` (`wordpress-develop`) should point to a `trunk` build of WordPress.
-In the older VVV instances this defaulted to `wordpress-develop`, in the newer this is `wordpress-trunk`.
-If afterwards you get an error in PhpStorm saying you can not connect, the test database needs to be set up.

-*   The sample configuration is located in `wordpress-trunk/public_html/wp-tests-config-sample.php`.
-Copy the sample to `wp-tests-config.php`.
-*   Fill in the configuration with valid data.
-Create the database manually, if needed (you can use Sequel Pro or PHPMyAdmin). _Mind the `$table_prefix` variable in the configuration here.
-By default it is set to `wptests_`_
-*   **Important:** Ensure that the `DB_HOST` points to the Vagrant box URL `vvv.test` since this is run from your local machine (in PhpStorm), not from the Vagrant box itself.

 ### Enabling PHPUnit in PhpStorm